songyujin1188/Data/README.md

 # Data
-This repository is for projects relevant to data analysis And the work was run on Google Colab
+This repository is for projects relevant to data analysis \n And the work was run on Google Colab